students in the lab

 Financial Verification

-If you are admitted, details regarding verification of support will be specified in your electronic offer package.
-During the application process, only those with an external sponsor such as your government, organization/agency, or employer, should provide an award letter outlining the terms of your sponsorship to the graduate program you are applying to.
-Those with personal (self-support), family, or individual support, will be prompted on how to provide that support after an offer is made and accepted.
+If you are admitted, your electronic offer package will specify details regarding graduate student support or employment.
+During the application process, only those with an external sponsor, such as your government, organization/agency, or employer, should provide an award letter outlining the terms of your sponsorship to the graduate program to which you are applying.
+Graduate funding is merit-based; indicating that you have a sponsor will not exclude you from consideration for that funding.
+Those with personal (self-support), family, or individual support will be asked to provide sponsorship information in your graduate I-20 form.

-Please note that fellowships are typically not provided to Master's students, unless noted on the programs website.
+Please note that fellowships are typically not provided to Master's students unless noted on the program's website.
 Unless you have been officially notified in writing of an award from the Dean of the Graduate Division, you should not expect any financial support from UCR.
-Teaching and research assistantships, fellowships and stipends, as well as tuition fellowships, are not guaranteed for the full academic year or for subsequent years of study unless stated in writing.
+Teaching and research assistantships, fellowships and stipends, as well as tuition fellowships, are not guaranteed for the full academic year or subsequent years of study unless stated in writing.

-For those applicants interested in our professional graduate programs, please see the below table for total required fees and expenses for the student alone.
-Additional dependents will follow the above noted dependent expenses.
+For applicants interested in our professional graduate programs, please look at the table below for the total required fees and expenses for the student alone.

 Visa Procedures & Visa Types Issued